Christine Sterling: Early life

 Christine Sterling was born Chastina Rix in Oakland, Alameda County, California on 5 November 1881, one of four children of Edward Austin Rix and Kate Elizabeth Kiteridge.
-Her father, was a mining engineer via UC Berkeley (Zeta Psi) and inventor of the "Rix Rock Drill", later, vineyard planter born to Chastina Walbridge Rix and Alfred Stevens Rix (1822-1904), a San Francisco Committee of Vigilance leading member and a San Francisco justice of the peace, from New Hampshire, and Vermont, left for the gold fields California in 1852, married Chastina Walbridge in 1849, at Vermont, later married Margaret Arabella Tuite in 1858, at California.
+Her father was a mining engineer via UC Berkeley (Zeta Psi) and inventor of the "Rix Rock Drill", later a vineyard planter.
+He was born to Chastina Walbridge Rix and Alfred Stevens Rix (1822-1904), a San Francisco Committee of Vigilance leading member and San Francisco justice of the peace from New Hampshire.
+He left for the gold fields of California in 1852 and married Chastina Walbridge in 1849 in Vermont.
+Later in 1858 he married Margaret Arabella Tuite in California.

-Chastina, changed her name to Christine, as a teenager, and briefly studied art and design at Mills College in Oakland.
-After a brief first marriage, she married Jerome Hough, an attorney, having two children, June, and Peter in 1915, then moving to Hollywood for his film industry work.
+Chastina changed her name to Christine as a teenager, and briefly studied art and design at Mills College in Oakland.
+After a brief first marriage, she married attorney Jerome Hough.
+They had two children, June (?) and Peter in 1915, later moving to Hollywood for his film industry work.
 By 1920 the family was living on Bonnie Brae Street near downtown Los Angeles.
-Hough abandoned the family and soon died, from a stroke, leaving Christine a widow without means.
+Hough abandoned the family and soon died from a stroke leaving Christine a widow without means.